scoursen/django-softdelete/README.md

 django-softdelete

 Soft delete for Django ORM, with support for undelete.
+Supports Django 2.0+

 This project provides undelete of soft-deleted objects, along with proper undeletion of related objects.